zoo-labs/zoo/README.md

 > Successful Graph Node output
 > ![](success-graphnode.png)

-> Start the Lux Town Subgraph
+> Start the Zoo Subgraph

 ```bash
 // On a new tab